artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 This makes sense, given that the size of that audience is much bigger, and far more open in the idea of writing apps using JavaScript.
 For web developers it opens a new creative spaces to work, however for native developers it provides a way to work with different tools on the same problem.
 Considering that most developers with a few years on the platform will be comfortable with the Xcode toolset, recommending a change this drastic is a tough sell.

 We've been using React Native now for about a year and a half, and have started to slow down on sweeping changes inside the codebase.
-This is great because it means we're spending less time trying to get things to work, and more time building on top of a working setup.
+This is great because it means we're spending less time trying to get things to work, and more time building on top of a solid foundations.
 Now that we're settled, it's time to start deeply understanding what happens with React Native.

 I'd like to try cover a lot of the common questions we get asked about from the perspective of native developers: